zmahfuz0613/Active-record/instructions.md

 ## Playing around with the relations

-Let's jump back into the console (`rails c`) and make sure these relations are working as we expect!

 Before jumping into the console, add `gem 'rb-readline', '~> 0.5.3'` to your Gemfile and `bundle install`.

 Use the console (`rails c`) to make sure these relations are working as we expect!